huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

 {{< hint "warning" >}}
 **Important:**
-1. The `fetch-interval-s` parameter determines interval between each CDC fetch cycle.
-Always make sure to keep its value above or equal to `10`.
-For more information, see [Limitations](#limitations).
-2. Always enable heartbeat table.
+Always enable heartbeat table.
 Otherwise, truncation point does not move forward.
 {{< /hint >}}

 For more information about the Extractor parameters for `realtime` mode, see [Realtime mode]({{< relref "../configuration-files/extractor-reference#realtime-mode" >}}).